ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/concept_model.rst

 1. Combined intervention coverage among the same individuals: 50% of the population is covered by intervention A and B, 50% of the population is covered by neither intervention A nor B

-2. Combined intervention coverage among separate individuals: 50% of the population is covered by intervention A, 50% of the population is covered by intervention B
+2. Combined intervention coverage among separate individuals: 50% of the population is covered by intervention A and not B, 50% of the population is covered by intervention B and not A

 3. Some combination of 1 and 2